 Node-RED is an open-source browser-based editor that can be used to write applications with little-to-no programming easily.
 It uses visual flows with nodes to create sequential steps to run a program.
 It is then deployed to the host device; in this project, a Raspberry Pi is used.
 Node-RED has many advantages beyond code-less programming.
 Primarily, the libraries available, whether they are native libraries or third-party libraries.
 The most notable library which is used consistently throughout the majority of IoT systems is the Node-RED Dashboard.
 The Node-RED Dashboard allows the user to create dashboards of live data provided to the host device and actuators that can be controlled.

 For Node-RED to work in an anticipated way, the host device is required to also act as an MQTT broker.
-MQTT Message Queuing Telemetry Transport is a publish-subscribe messaging transport service.
+MQTT (Message Queuing Telemetry Transport) is a publish-subscribe messaging transport service.
 It is lightweight and does not require extensive resources or network bandwidth, making it ideal for micro-controllers and IoT systems.
 In this case, the broker, Raspberry Pi, acts as a middleman between the publishers and the subscribers.
 Multiple devices can be connected as a publisher, subscriber, or both.

-In th case, the ESP is connected as a publisher for .
-On the other side, Node-RED acts as a subscriber for the sensor readings.
+In the case of the prototype, the ESP is connected as a publisher for the readings provided from the ESSP8266 by the AMG8833.
+On the other side, Node-RED acts as a subscriber for the AMG8833 sensor readings.
 While MQTT acts on a local web page, the sensor readings and LED cannot be read or manipulated on different networks.
 Methods of connecting MQTT to the internet are possible by using two brokers with a bridge.
 However, that is beyond the scope of the prototype.